-Okay, so in this post we are going to look at the difference between fonts and typefaces.
+Okay, so in this post, we are going to look at the difference between fonts and typefaces.
 And maybe dive a little bit into the history also.

-So, yeah, we could say the difference between a font and typeface is that a font is part of a typeface while a typeface consists of several fonts.
+So, yeah, we could say the difference between a font and a typeface is that a font is part of a typeface while a typeface consists of several fonts.
 It is that easy.
 Well, sometimes.

 I hope that really clears it up for you.
 Because basically, that is all the difference between fonts and typefaces.
 One is part of the other.